 - Taking an AMH blood test is the least invasive way to accurately determine whether your AMH levels are normal for your age.

-Anti-Müllerian Hormone (AMH) is a big dog when it comes to our fertility.
+Anti-Müllerian Hormone (AMH) is an important hormone when it comes to our fertility.

-Produced by the follicles that house our eggs, our AMH levels can give us a good indication on how fertile we currently are and whether fertility treatments like egg freezing or IVF might be right for us.
+Produced by the follicles that house our eggs, our AMH levels can give us a insight into your reproductive health because it is reflective of your ovarian reserve (egg count) and whether fertility treatments like egg freezing or IVF might be right for us.

 But as always, getting the straight-talking info we need on our hormones can be hard, and many of us are left asking questions like ‘what is a good AMH level for my age’?
 And, ‘what are the symptoms of low AMH’?